knectardev/ntree/README.md

 ## Notes

-- The Alpaca API credentials are configured in `ingest_data.py`
+- The Alpaca API credentials are stored in the `.env` file (not committed to git)
 - Data is stored in SQLite database `stock_data.db`
 - The application uses Chart.js for interactive chart visualization
 - The web interface is responsive and modern with a gradient design
+- Environment variables are loaded using `python-dotenv` package